Beyond Expected Return: Accounting for Policy Reproducibility when Evaluating Reinforcement Learning Algorithms: Accounting for Policy Reproducibility

-Uncertain environments can be further divided into two categories. \textit{Homoscedastic uncertain environments} refers to environment where the uncertainty impacts the returns of all policies in the same way, while in \textit{heteroscedastic uncertain environments}, it depends on the policy considered.
-In other words, both type of environments are uncertain, but in homoscedastic ones, the return of all policies have the same distribution shape (case (2) in Figure~\ref{fig:uncertain_env}) while in heteroscedastic ones, the return distributions of policies can be different (case (3) in Figure~\ref{fig:uncertain_env}).
-An example of a homoscedastic uncertain environment would be an environment where the only source of noise is a noisy sensor that adds a constant white noise on the reward.
+Uncertain environments can be further divided into two categories. \textit{Homoscedastic uncertain environments} refers to environments where the uncertainty impacts the returns of all policies in the same way, while in \textit{heteroscedastic uncertain environments}, it depends on the policy considered.
+In other words, both types of environments are uncertain, but in homoscedastic ones, the return of all policies have the same distribution shape (case (2) in Figure~\ref{fig:uncertain_env}) while in heteroscedastic ones, the return distributions of policies can be different (case (3) in Figure~\ref{fig:uncertain_env}).
+An example of a homoscedastic uncertain environment would be an environment where the only source of noise is a noisy sensor that adds a constant white noise to the reward.
 In this case, all policies would get the same return distribution spread, no matter their performance.
 An example of a heteroscedastic uncertain environment would be initial state noise as this uncertainty would propagate differently through the episode and can lead to a different return distribution for each policy.
 We would like to emphasise that homoscedasticity and heteroscedasticity qualify environments and not policies as it is a property of the search space as a whole.

-\subsection{Policy reproducibility}
+\subsection{Policy Reproducibility}

 Consider a heteroscedastic uncertain environment and a policy $\pi$.
-The performance of the policy $P_{\pi}$ would usually be quantified using its expected return, but this single number does not carry any information on the spread of the distribution.
-We define the \textbf{policy reproducibility} $\sigma_{\pi}$ as the statistical dispersion of the return distribution of policy $\pi$.
-Both $P_{\pi}$ and $\sigma_{\pi}$ can be quantified using multiple metrics, for example the mean or mode of the return distribution for $P_{\pi}$, and the standard deviation or entropy of the return distribution for $\sigma_{\pi}$.
-In the next section, we propose one quantification for $\sigma_{\pi}$ that is robust to outliers.
+The performance $P_{\pi}$ of $\pi$ would usually be quantified using its expected return, but this single number does not carry any information on the spread of the distribution.
+We define the \textbf{policy reproducibility} $\sigma_{\pi}$ as the statistical dispersion of the return distribution of $\pi$.
+Both $P_{\pi}$ and $\sigma_{\pi}$ can be quantified using multiple metrics, for example, the mean or mode for $P_{\pi}$, and the standard deviation or entropy for $\sigma_{\pi}$.

-\subsubsection{Robust quantification of Policy Reproducibility.}
+\subsubsection{Robust Quantification of Policy Reproducibility.}

 $\sigma_{\pi}$ can be quantified using any common measure of statistical dispersion, such as the standard deviation.
 However, common evaluation procedures rely on $N$ evaluations of a policy $\pi$ to approximate both $P_{\pi}$ and $\sigma_{\pi}$.
 As $N$ is usually chosen quite low, this procedure is likely to contain outlier evaluations that can greatly impact the approximation of $\sigma_{\pi}$.
 Thus, we propose using the Median Absolute Deviation (MAD) estimator, known for its robustness to outliers~\cite{wilcox2011introduction} to quantify policy reproducibility $\sigma_\pi$.
 We denote $R^N = (R_i)_{i \in [0, N]}$ as the set of the $N$ evaluations of the return of a policy, also illustrated in Figure~\ref{fig:new_metrics}: